donaldboulton/publiuslogic/src/pages/about/index.md

 canonical: "https://publiuslogic.com/about"
 meta_title: About Us | Gatsby Starter Publius
 meta_description: >-
-  This website is built as static HTML with Gatsby component-modular builds including a Node backend, with React components and Built with Webpack.
+  This website is built as static HTML with Gatsby component-modular builds including a Simple Node Express Heroku Server.
+Hasura GraphQL backend, with React components and Built with Webpack in a Docker Container.
 tags:
   - About
 ---